-240 day contracted employees are credited with 10 days of vacation1 at the beginning of each fiscal year.
+240 day contracted employees are credited with 10 days of vacation at the beginning of each fiscal year.
 This is based on the assumption that a full contract year will be worked.
 If an employee fails to finish the contract year due to resignation or termination, the employee's final check will be reduced at the rate of .833 days per month, or major portion of a month, for any days used but not earned.

-All vacation time must be approved by the superintendent who shall consider the staffing needs of the district in making his/her determination.2
+All vacation time must be approved, in advance to the extent practicable, by the superintendent or designee who shall consider the staffing needs of the district in making his/her determination.
+If vacation is requested, but not approved, and the employee is absent from work in spite of the vacation denial, disciplinary action will be taken against the employee, which may include termination or nonrenewal.

-No employee shall be entitled to more than 15 days of vacation as of the first day of each fiscal year.
+No employee shall be entitled to more than 30 days of vacation as of the first day of each fiscal year.
 The permissible carry forward includes the 10 days credited upon the start of the fiscal year.
-Employees having accrued vacation totaling more than 15 days as of the date this policy is implemented shall not be eligible to increase the number of days carried forward during their employment with the district.
-Earned but unused vacation will be paid upon resignation, retirement, termination, or nonrenewal at the employee's current daily rate of pay.
+Employees having accrued vacation totaling more than 30 days as of the date this policy is implemented shall not be eligible to increase the number of days carried forward during their employment with the district.
+Earned but unused vacation will be paid upon retirement, termination, or nonrenewal at the employee's current daily rate of pay.